libremfg/rhize-docs/content/use-cases/ebr.md

 Some common objects to map include raw and final material, equipment, personnel, operations schedule, segments, job responses, and the ERP batch number.

-Once ingested, all of this data is linked through common associations in the graph database, and are thus accessible through a single query.
+Once ingested, all data is linked through common associations in the graph database, and is thus accessible through a single query.

 ### Write a BPMN workflow to ingest the data in real-time